 Tips for Visiting Loreto, Mexico

-Beach enthusiasts, backpackers and nature-loving tourists who are seeking an alternative to the full-on, all-inclusive Mexican resort experience can be very grateful that in spite of development pressures and last-century planning, Loreto remains a small, authentic Mexican town that appears to have successfully embraced a tourism industry on its own, particular terms.
+Beach enthusiasts, backpackers and nature-loving tourists who are seeking an alternative to the full-on, all-inclusive Mexican resort experience can be very grateful for Loreto.
+Located on the Baja peninsula south of La Paz, Loreto remains a small, authentic Mexican town that appears to have successfully embraced a tourism industry on its own terms.

 This delicate balance has resulted in Loreto’s designation as a ‘pueblo magico‘ by Mexico’s Secretariat of Tourism in 2012, in recognition of the town’s ability to offer visitors a ‘magical experience’ by virtue of its natural beauty, culture, and historical relevance.